ava-cms/ava/docs/README.md

-# Addy's (very adaptable) CMS
+# Addy's (very adaptable) Content Engine

-The friendly, flat-file CMS for bespoke websites.
+The friendly, flat-file content engine for bespoke websites.

 ## Philosophy

 Ava is designed for people who love the web.
-It sits in the sweet spot between a static site generator and a full-blown CMS:
+It sits in the sweet spot between a static site generator and a heavy CMS:

 - **Your Files, Your Rules.** Content is just Markdown.
 Configuration is readable PHP.
 Everything lives in your Git repo, so you own your data forever.
 - **Bring Your Own Editor.** No clunky WYSIWYG editors here.
 Write in VS Code, Obsidian, or Notepad.
 If you can write HTML and CSS, you can build a theme.